Drudoo/MED10/README.md

 - [x] ~~:bangbang: have 15 questions/coins and randomly give either question or coin.~~
 - [x] ~~:bangbang: Enemy.
 Just walk around, when you collide you die.~~
 - [ ] Question when you die.
 - [ ] Save one question for when they die.
 - [ ] settings: sound on/off
 - [ ] Gallery: Previous games
 - [ ] Upload: progess bar
 - [ ] Download: Search for other games.
 Hard code games we made.
 Put them in to gallery when downloaded.
 - [ ] Profile: Username, email and so on (look at report)
 - [ ] :exclamation: ID for each game and you can add a name.
 - [ ] :exclamation: Add game name
 - [x] :exclamation: ~~No make game.~~
 - [x] :exclamation: ~~Search in table.~~
 - [ ] :exclamation: Popup saying game ID and questions and a button that says access game.
 - [ ] Student: Add game ID.
 Load game.
 	- [ ] Plugins
 	- [ ] Achievements
 - [ ] :rage: Student: new template shows games with name and id.
 - [ ] :sweat: Dont show question when box is coin.
+- [ ] Grow button back and make door able to close again.
+- [x] :bug: ~~fix CameraFollow script error.~~
+- [ ] :bug: fix enemy quad/raycast script.
+- [ ] :bug: fix texture length.
+- [ ] :bug: fix platform height so enemies can walk over.
+- [ ] :exclamation: only one correct answerC
+- [ ] replace question buttons with boxes.
+- [ ] display questions next to where you save them.

 ## Open architecture
 - :bangbang: How can plugins be created.

 ## Questions
 - Is it okay to not have some of the functionality, like cloud structure and game sharing?
 - Teacher

 ## Problems :ant: :heavy_plus_sign: Bugs :bug:

 - :zap: UniqueID is the current date, so working on a quiz at mightnight can *potentially* cause problems.
 - :rage: Enter game name is not native to android.
 Fix later.
 	- :imp: text field is there, but cant get the value.
 - :space_invader: enemies walk between obstacles and not between waypoints.

 ## Build wirelessly to Android (Mac)

 - Install ``adb``:

 	brew install android-platform-tools

 Plug in device: